owenHochwald/shakespeare-gpt/README.md

 ## Project Structure
 The project is structured as follows:
 - **models/bigram.py**: A simpler bigram model without token context.
 Loss: ~2.5
-- **models/bigram_v2.py**: A more complex bigram model with self-attention and context. ~2.4
+- **models/gpt.py**: A more complex GPT-like model with multi-headed self-attention blocks, residual connections, dropout layers, layer norms, positional embeddings, and more. ~1
-- **models/bigram_v3.py**: A complex bigram model with multi-headed self-attention blocks. ~2.2
-- **models/gpt.py**: A more complex GPT-like model.
 - **main.ipynb**: Jupiter Notebook containing the code for each model and steps broken down into bite sized chuncks.

 ## Features
 - **Bigram Model**: A foundational model that predicts the next character based on the previous one, without taking the preceding tokens into context.
-- **GPT Model**: An advanced model that uses all previous tokens in the context window to predict the next character.
+- **GPT Model**: An advanced model that uses all previous tokens in the context window (adjustable) to predict the next character.
 - **Character-level Tokenization**: A simple and effective approach to tokenizing text where each character in the vocab is represented by a unique number.

 ## Installation